cucumber-attic/bool/DEVELOPERS.md

 When you have made your first successful release, confirm in the ticket and close it.
 Then add your name below.

+### Troubleshooting:

+* I get `401` when deploying Maven artifacts.
+See [What to do when Nexus returns '401'](http://www.sonatype.com/people/2010/11/what-to-do-when-nexus-returns-401/).

 ### Release managers

 * Aslak Hellesøy